kjs29/kjs29/README.md

 - 👋 Hi, I’m @kjs29
-- 👀 I’m interested in ... making interesting websites, applications
+- 👀 I’m interested in learning Python, and what Python can create.
-- 🌱 I’m currently learning ...
-HTML, CSS, JS, C/C++ language, and Python
+- 🌱 I’m currently learning Python 🐍
-- 💞️ I’m looking to collaborate on ... learning HTML, CSS, Javascript, C/C++ or Python language together.
+- 💞️ I’m looking to collaborate on any Python projects.
 - 📫 How to reach me ... growingwintegrity@gmail.com

 <!---